JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

 The `streak` helps determine if a sufficient number of consecutive `VACANT` positions are available for the ships placement.

-When `streak` is greater than or equal to `gamePieceSize`, it indicates that the current position is valid for the bow of the ship.
-The `stern` can be placed in the preceding `VACANT` spaces.
+When `streak` is greater than or equal to `gamePieceSize`, it indicates that the current position is valid for the `stern` of the ship.
+The `bow` can be placed in the preceding `VACANT` spaces.

 **Design Decision:**